swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 * Describe the limitation on implicit existential opening to maintain order of evaluation
 * Avoid opening an existential argument when the existential type already satisfies the conformance requirements of the corresponding generic parameter, to better maintain source compatibility
 * Introduce `as any P` and `as? any P` as syntaxes to suppress the implicit opening of an existential value.
+* Added discussion on the relationship with `some` parameters ([SE-0341](https://github.com/apple/swift-evolution/blob/main/proposals/0341-opaque-parameters.md)).

 ## Acknowledgments